Valuation services

 (Divorce settlement/family division)

-In the unfortunate event of a divorce or separation, a division of assets valuation is used to calculate a fair settlement amount between both parties.
-This valuation type can also be prepared to support a pre-nuptial contract.
-As with a probate valuation, the values ascribed are not suitable for obtaining insurance.
+In the event of a divorce or separation, a division of assets valuation is used to determine a fair settlement between both parties.
+This type of valuation can also be prepared in advance to support a prenuptial agreement.
+As with probate valuations, the figures provided are not intended for insurance purposes.

 Post Lost Assessment

 In certain situations, your insurance company may request an external company to conduct a post-loss assessment.
-Unlike members of the Jewellery Valuers Association or Institute of Registered Valuers, these companies are not valuers and only have minimal watch and jewellery knowledge.
+Unlike members of the Jewellery Valuers Association, these companies are not valuers and possess only minimal knowledge of watches and jewellery.
 Therefore, you could be agreeing to a settlement amount that does not truly reflect the item(s) you had.

 We can prepare an independent, unbiased, post-loss assessment report, which can be submitted to your insurance company to support your claim.
 It may help to ensure a swifter, hassle-free, and possibly higher settlement amount.